-This holiday season offers those interested in their family history a unique opportunity - the chance to sit down with your relatives and capture their knowledge of the family.
+Have you had the chance to sit down with your relatives and capture their knowledge of the family?

-If you're a beginner, this is the absolute perfect place to start gathering details on your ancestors.
-And even if you're an experienced genealogist, conducting some conversational interviews at family gatherings can help you break through brick walls.
+If you're a beginner, this is the absolute perfect place to start gathering details about your ancestors.
+And even if you're an experienced genealogist, conducting some conversational interviews with your family members can help you break through brick walls.

 It's best to be flexible and open-minded, but there are several things to know that will make this effort far more successful.
 We consulted some of our genealogy experts and collected their advice into a list of top tips.
 Read on to see what they had to share with us!